rocketorangemen/My-Life-Project/README.md

 # My-Life-Project

 A website that I built in order to help people get a next-gen console.
-More to come... much much more.

 Using Node and Express to serve the files to build my front-end React app, My Life Project.